Roky3029/taskCli/README.md

 This is a project from the [roadmap.sh](https://roadmap.sh/projects/task-tracker) web page.
 It is made using their instructions and requirements.

-I've implemented the solution using NodeJS and it's only dependency is `colors`, letting the rest of the functionalities using native NodeJS tools
+I've implemented the solution using NodeJS and it's only dependency is `colors` and `prompt-sync`, coding all the rest of functions with native NodeJS tools

 ### Set up